 What are the benefits of using FedEx Address Validation service on your online store?

 As a store owner, it is important to make sure that your customers have a seamless experience while completing their checkout formalities.
-You can use when submitting an online registration form, using to fulfill shipping addresses in e-commerce websites, and much more.
 Here are some of the benefits of using this service.

 - Provides street level matches

 - Receives monthly updates to its address database